griffeth-barker/blog/content/published/2025/import-powershell-modules-directly-from-web.md

-# Import PowerShell Modules Directly from GitHub/GitLab without Installing
+# Import PowerShell Modules Directly from GitHub or GitLab without Installing
 We know and love PowerShell modules.
 They do a lot of heavy lifting in the automation world!
 However, you might find yourself in a situation where you are not able to install a module on a system, but still want to make use of its functionality.
 For this purpose, I have `Import-ModuleFromGitx`.

 This is a function that takes in the URL of a public, cloud-hosted, GitHub or GitLab repository and imports it directly into your current PowerShell session.